Hanjian

-In Chinese culture, the word hanjian (漢奸 (汉奸, Hànjiān, han-chien)) is a pejorative term for a traitor to the Han Chinese state and, to a lesser extent, Han ethnicity.
+In China, the word hanjian (漢奸 (汉奸, Hànjiān, han-chien)) is a pejorative term for those seen as traitors to the Chinese state and, to a lesser extent, Han Chinese ethnicity.
 The word hanjian is distinct from the general word for traitor, which could be used for any country or ethnicity.
 As a Chinese term, it is a digraph of the Chinese characters for "Han" and "traitor".
 Han is the majority ethnic group in China; and Jian, in Chinese legal language, primarily referred to illicit sex.
-Implied by this term was a Han Chinese carrying on an illicit relationship with the enemy."
+Implied by this term was a Han Chinese carrying on an illicit relationship with the enemy.
 Hanjian is often worded as "collaborator" in the West.

 History

-The term hanjian is one that emerged from a “conflation of political and ethnic identities, which was often blurred in the expression of Chinese nationalism.”
-It was/is applied to individuals who are designated collaborators and by which were not all ethnically Han.
+The term hanjian emerged from a "conflation of political and ethnic identities, which was often blurred in the expression of Chinese nationalism."
+It is a label applied to individuals who are designated collaborators and by which were not all ethnically Han.
 The modern usage of the term stems from the Second Sino-Japanese War in which circumstances forced political figures in China to choose between resistance and collaboration.
-Nuance in understanding not just why some Chinese chose to cooperate with Japanese but as well as inquiring why cooperation made sense to people at that time has opened up hanjian into being an ambiguous term in modern history rather than the black and white one that it is so often used as.
+The nuance in understanding why Chinese individuals would decide to cooperate with the Japanese obscures the seemingly clear-cut definition of hanjian, evolving it into an ambiguous term in modern history.

-There tend to be two types of hanjian, or collaborationists, when observing the era of the Sino-Japanese War: “the educated and intellectuals, who simply wanted to get power and wealth for themselves, and the poor and uneducated, whose poverty drove them to collaborate and whose ignorance saved them from even thinking they had to justify what they were doing.”
+When observing the era of the Sino-Japanese War, there tends to be two types of hanjian: the educated and intellectuals, who "simply wanted to get power and wealth for themselves"; and the poor and uneducated, whose poverty drove them to collaborate and whose "ignorance saved them from even thinking they had to justify what they were doing".
 Due to this notion and the modern ambiguity of the term, each of these two categories had various motives with the majority being different but some overlapping.